SASA: a SimulAtor of Self-stabilizing Algorithms

 make test

-One can also mimic the content of the test
+One can also mimic the content of the test job in the project

 .gitlab-ci.yml Gitlab CI script.